6 ½ minute read - updated 4 Nov 2022

 A few years back, almost no-one had heard of the ingredient Phenoxyethanol.
-These days, though, we see it listed quite a lot on various product labels, including skincare, body creams, shampoos and more.
+These days, though, we see it listed quite often on various product labels, including cosmetics and personal care products.
 So what is it?

 Phenoxyethanol is known as a glycol ether.
-Okay . . . what’s a glycol ether?
 Glycol Ethers are a class of solvents that have both an ether and alcohol functional group in the same molecule.
 Phenoxyethanol is also naturally occurring in some substances like green tea, however, the ingredient used in cosmetics is normally synthetically created.

 What is the purpose of Phenoxyethanol?

 Phenoxyethanol is commonly used as a preservative in cosmetic products to limit the growth of bacteria.
-As stated above, it can be found in a wide range of products including skincare, body care, shampoos, makeup, as well as vaccines and other medical supplies.
+As stated above, it can be found in a wide range of products including skin care products, makeup and personal care items, as well as vaccines and other medical supplies.
 It is also used as a fragrance stabiliser.

 How widespread is the use of Phenoxyethanol?

-The popularity of Phenoxyethanol as a preservative of choice has increased dramatically in recent years, almost in direct correlation to the decrease in popularity of parabens - remember them?
+The popularity of Phenoxyethanol as a preservative of choice has increased dramatically in recent years, especially with the decline in popularity of Parabens - remember them?
 Parabens are synthetic compounds also used as preservatives in the cosmetics and food industries.
-Parabens have fallen out of favour because of concerns that they mimic oestrogen and can act as potential hormone (endocrine) system disruptors.
-1
+Parabens have fallen out of favour because of concerns that they mimic oestrogen and can act as potential hormone (endocrine) system disruptors.1

 What are the safety concerns surrounding Phenoxyethanol?